Conflux-Chain/conflux-developer-site/README.md

 contributing to this project in [issues](https://github.com/Conflux-Chain/conflux-developer-site/issues)

-If you don't know howto do your first contributing, please reference here: [First Contributions](https://github.com/firstcontributions/first-contributions)
+If you don't know how to do your first contributing, please reference here: [First Contributions](https://github.com/firstcontributions/first-contributions)